Saplonily/Salix/Readme.en.md

 game.Run();
 ```

 Then launch it.
-You should see a black window titled 'Monosand' but nothing else.
+You should see a black window titled 'Salix' but nothing else.
 But this means you have successfully started the project!

 ### Overriding Update Logic & Rendering Textures